 This looking into our past, therefore, is not a nostalgic enterprise, but a conscientious effort to transfer the spirit of our tradition into our achievements of tomorrow.
 In that vein Lark’s most dedicated endeavors focus on training and developing youth.
 It is of great personal importance that we strive to impart to our younger generations a profound impression of our values as artists and accomplishments as a people.
 I believe wholeheartedly that by influencing the way our children think through music, we will positively affect the change they carry forward in our nation and into the world.

 Our day-to-day as a non-profit faces innumerable challenges.
 However, we are fueled by a passionate resistance against the more dire threat of losing our grasp on the tethers of cultural identity.
 We greatly appreciate your place in that communal struggle and within our family.
+Join us on this journey to inspire the next generation of musicians and continue our legacy of cultural excellence.

 Lark Musical Society